The Requirements module

 To create a requirement for a specific Justinmind element:

-You can associate a requirement to more than one UI element.
-To do so, simply drag and drop the requirement from the requirements palette to the element(s) in the canvas.
+You can associate a requirement to elements in a Screen or a Scenario.
+To do so, first go to the Screen or the Scenario you want, activate the Requirements palette and click on the ‘bubble’ icon in that palette to show all the requirements.
+Than, simply drag and drop the requirement from the requirements palette to the element(s) in the Canvas.

 Once you have created your requirements, you can modify them in the Requirements module.
 To do so, right click on a requirement from the list of requirements.
 The following menu will appear: